Makeup tips for contact lens wearers – words Alexa Wang

 Also, don’t buy feathery mascara

 Mascara that promises to make your lashes longer tend to have some microfibers that can potentially harm your eye and cause blurred vision.
+If you want to have permanent long lashes, you can visit Paris Lash Academy.

 Invest in cream based products